 Mobile broadband data allowances

-A quick note before we delve into the technical side of things - it's crucial to consider the data allowance when using any mobile broadband service.
+A quick note before we delve into the technical side of things - it's crucial to consider the data allowance when using a mobile broadband service.

 While most home broadband services are unlimited, the same is not true of mobile.
 While there are some unlimited deals (see the section on unlimited mobile broadband below) most have data usage limits.

 You need to think about how, and how often, you'll be using the mobile internet service.
 Choose a data cap that's too low, and you'll run out of allowance or face extra charges; too much and you're paying for something that's not being used to its full potential.